Outdoor U9 & U11 Program

 • Tuesday or Thursday pm.
 Evening games will start at 6:15 pm

-There could be an extra game day to ensure all games are played during the season and practice time (the coach chooses practice times).
+There could be extra practice time, as chosen by the coach, and an extra game day to ensure all games are played during the season.

 Please check with your community to see if they run a U9 Program and/or to register your child.